 Here is the list of hosted PBX provider.

 How to Setup PBX?

 If you want to set up your system.
 VoIP is a good choice.
 First, you can get the SIP trunking connection from a service provider.
 Install the Asterisk and setup a dialing plan and extensions.

 What is IP enabled PBX?

-It looks like this similar to the IP PBX, but there is a difference.
-The IP enabled PBX having TDM and IP both types of connectivity.
+This looks similar to the IP PBX, but there is a difference.
+The IP enabled PBX should have TDM and IP both types of connectivity.
 It may happen that the internal phones are connected over IP and connection with the public switching center is over transitional TDM lines.